3 Ways to Stay Fresh During A Long Work Day

 Yet there’s plenty of people who deal with the summer with a smile and continue to do so each year.

-It doesn’t matter if you’re eating at a ‘healthy café,’ because since you haven’t taken the time to assemble the ingredients, there’s no way to be sure if what you’re putting in your body is actually fresh.
+It doesn’t matter if you’re eating at a ‘healthy café,’ since you haven’t taken the time to assemble the ingredients yourself, there’s no way to be sure if what you’re putting in your body is actually fresh.